Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Requirements for an Optimal Particle Configuration Method

-\paragraph*{Versatility.} The ideal method should be able to reproduce any spatial configuration, and not pose any constraints on a particular symmetry.
-In particular, this requires the setup to work with interpolation of a tabulated data set and not require analytical solutions.
+The ideal method should be able to reproduce any spatial configuration and should not impose any requirement for symmetry.
+In particular, this requires the method to work with interpolation of a tabulated data set and not require analytical solutions.